-Supporters of the National Democratic Congress (NDC) took to the streets in protest on Wednesday 22, February 2017, to show their disapproval with Governor-General Dame Cécile La Grenade’s recent decision to terminate 7 Returning Officers at the Parliamentary Elections Office.
+Supporters of the National Democratic Congress (NDC) took to the streets in protest on Wednesday 22, February 2017, to show their disapproval with Governor-General Dame Cécile La Grenade’s recent decision to terminate 7 Registration Officers at the Parliamentary Elections Office.

 The protest, which began at the Alleyne Francique Roundabout at Kirani James Boulevard in St George’s, was led by the Party’s Political Leader Sen. Nazim Burke, and Chairman Vincent Roberts.

 In speaking to the media prior to the commencement of their placard-laden march, Vincent Roberts continued to express his disappointment.
 He said, “Whatever the pretext is, it does not appear to be right,” and even if the law is correct in their termination, we have to look at the greater good.”

 The NDC speculated that the move by the Governor-General can be seen as being politically motivated.
 However, during this week’s Post Cabinet Briefing, Government Minister Hon.
 Nickolas Steele denied this, and affirmed that the GG acted in her own deliberate judgement.

 In response, Roberts said he believes that the information about the Officers and their contracts must have reached the GG through certain sources.
 He went on to speak about the wording of the letter received by the terminated officers.
 “The letter says it was done in her own deliberate judgement,” and according to Roberts, this “is a phrase that is used as a panacea; it covers many things.”